MaishaB/undergraduate-privacy-curriculum/ARTIFACT-EVALUATION.md

 These materials align with the proposed curriculum described in the paper and demonstrate how core PETs concepts can be taught through hands-on exercises.

 ### Security/Privacy Issues and Ethical Concerns
 There are no security or privacy concerns.
-The artifact does not contain sensitive data, malware, or require disabling any system protections.
+The artifact does not contain sensitive data, malware, nor require disabling any system protections.

 ## Basic Requirements